ahummons/groupb-wk14/README.md

 # groupb-wk14
 wk14 combined repository

 This microsite describes the 3D printing guidelines for Dominican University's Media Center.
-These pages enable students and faculty members to explore these procedures to safely create, save, or make appointments for printing various objects.
+These pages will enable students and faculty members to create, save, make appointments and solutions for printing various objects.